meret-haeusler/DORIAN/README.md

 <details>
 <summary>BED</summary>

-> Only for Reference-based Silencing, Reference-free Silencing and Reference-free Weighting runs.
+> Only for runs with correction enabled.

 File that can be loaded to IGV ([Interactive Genome Viewer](https://igv.org)) together with the BAM and reference file to closer inspect the corrected positions.
 This highlights the positions on which a correction was performed as well as the two previous and following positions.